awsdocs/aws-security-hub-user-guide/doc_source/control-finding-list.md

 ## Downloading the control finding list<a name="control-finding-list-download"></a>

-You can download the control finding list to a \.csv file\.
+You can download the current page of the control finding list to a \.csv file\.

 If you filtered the finding list, then the download only includes the controls that match the filter\.

 If you selected specific findings from the list, then the download only includes the selected findings\.

-To download the list or the selected findings, choose **Download**\.
+To download the current page of the list or the selected findings, choose **Download**\.